Reading the Improvement Board: Seeing Culture in Action

 - No measurable outcome

 Why It Matters: High-quality ideas reflect scientific thinking (PDCA) and customer focus.
-Low quality = suggestion box, not an improvement system.
+Low quality indicates a suggestion box rather than a continuous improvement system.

 | Element | Question |